Dawn-Of-Justice/buddy/README.md

 # Buddy, Here to help!

 Welcome to the Voice-based Assistant project!
-This project utilizes the power of OpenVoice for voice cloning, LLM Mistrial for speech processing, and various other tools for creating a dynamic and responsive voice assistant.
+This project utilizes the power of OpenVoice for voice cloning, LLM Mistrial for natural language communication, whisper for speech processing, and various other tools for creating a dynamic and responsive voice assistant.

 ![GUI Preview](ai-gui.gif)